The Ultimate 7 Day Gym Diet Plan

 |Oatmeal with Honey

 |Mixed Nuts & Dried Fruits

 |Chicken Stir Fry

 Black Beans, Peppers & Greek Yogurt

-While the above guide will prove to be useful, be aware that when it comes to nutrition, everyone is different.
+On the whole, the above guide will prove to be useful, yet be aware that when it comes to nutrition, everyone is different.
 Not only will physical attributes determine your nutritional requirements, the goals that you have set will also influence your diet.

-Macro-nutrient demands for both fat loss and muscle growth are similar.
+Meanwhile, macro-nutrient demands for both fat loss and muscle growth are similar.
 Firstly, protein intake should remain high for both.
 For muscle growth, protein is evidently required for building mass.
-The role of protein in fat loss is to prevent muscle tissue breakdown as far as possible.
+Hence, the role of protein in fat loss is to prevent muscle tissue breakdown as far as possible.

-As highlighted, carbohydrates are extremely important in energy and replenishment.
-As a result, those looking to lose weight and build muscle should get the majority of their calories from carb sources.
+So, carbohydrates are extremely important in energy and replenishment.
+Therefore, those looking to lose weight and build muscle should get the majority of their calories from carb sources.

-While consuming healthy fats is important, reducing the total amount of fat consumed helps to most effectively restrict calories.
-This is because, at nine calories per gram, fats contain the greatest number of calories per gram – protein and carbohydrates both contain four calories per gram.
+While consuming healthy fats is important, nevertheless reducing the total amount of fat consumed helps to most effectively restrict calories.
+This is because, at nine calories per gram, fats contain the greatest number of calories per gram.
+For example, protein and carbohydrates both contain four calories per gram.

 In the same way that proper nutrition has the potential to optimize performance and adaptation, improper nutrition can detrimentally affect progress and health.
 The following three foods should be avoided or limited as far as possible.